mariamatthews/InterviewTaskLogApi/README.md

 Hi and welcome.
 This is a readme file for the Git repository I have created using stackedit.io which has allowed me to write in Markup quickly in a easily readable format.

+**TASK**: "Using .NET, develop a microservice exposing an API that writes log messages from external services to a text file.
+The messages are to include an id, a date and up to 255 characters of text."

+**Completion Time (including videos, documentation): 2 days**

 ## Table of contents

 1. [Documentation](##Glossary)